RedaBenDjelloun/AzulZero/README.md

 Artificial Intelligence for Azul game (2 players only).

-This project use the Imagine++ library for the graphic interface wich can be found here : http://imagine.enpc.fr/~monasse/Imagine++/
+This project use the Imagine++ library for the graphic interface which can be found here : http://imagine.enpc.fr/~monasse/Imagine++/

 ## The Game

 [Wikipedia] Azul (Portuguese for blue) is an abstract strategy board game designed by Michael Kiesling and released by Plan B Games in 2017.
-Based on Portuguese tiles called azulejos, in Azul players collect sets of similarly colored tiles which they place on their player board.
-When a row is filled, one of the tiles is moved into a square pattern on the right side of the player board, where it garners points depending on where it is placed in relation to other tiles on the board.
+Based on Portuguese tiles called azulejos, Azul is a game where players collect sets of similarly colored tiles which they place on their own board.
+When a row is filled, one of the tiles is moved into a square pattern on the right side of the board.
+Filling the pattern grants points depending on where tiles are placed in relation with one another on the board.

 Wikipedia page of the game : https://en.wikipedia.org/wiki/Azul_(board_game)